Safely Learning to Control the Constrained Linear Quadratic Regulator: Numerical Experiments

 with the constraints as states bounded between $-8$ and $8$, and inputs bounded in between $-4$ and $4$.
 We have $\sigma_w=0.1$.
 Our initial estimate comes from a randomly generated initial perturbation of the true system with $\eps_{A,\infty}=\eps_{B,\infty}=0.1$.
 Safe controllers are generated with finite truncation length $L=15$, and for larger initial conditions, the system is warm-started with a finite-time robust controller with horizon $20$ to reduce the initial condition.

 Figure~\ref{fig:learning} displays safe trajectories and input sequences for several example initial conditions.
 In~\ref{fig:learning}a, the plotted trajectories are used for learning: the controller both regulates and excites the system ($\sigma_\eta=0.5$), and is robust to initial uncertainties.
-Figure~\ref{fig:learning}b demonstrates an ability to operate closer to the margin when there is less uncertainty: in this case, there is no added excitation ($\sigma_\eta=0$) and the system estimates are better specified ($\eps_{\infty}=0.001$), so larger initial conditions are feasible.
+Figure~\ref{fig:learning}b demonstrates an ability to operate closer to the constraints when there is less uncertainty: in this case, there is no added excitation ($\sigma_\eta=0$) and the system estimates are better specified ($\eps_{\infty}=0.001$), so larger initial conditions are feasible.

 Figure~\ref{fig:tradeoff}a displays the decreasing estimation errors over time, demonstrating learning.
 Shaded areas represent quartiles over $400$ trials.
 Figure~\ref{fig:tradeoff}b displays the trade-off between safety and exploration by showing the largest value of $\sigma_\eta$ for which the robust synthesis is feasible, given a size for the state constraint set $r_x$.
 Here, we leave $x_0=0$, and examine a variety of errors in the dynamics estimates.
 As the uncertainties in the dynamics decrease, higher levels of both safety and exploration are achievable.
+Finally, Figure~\ref{fig:tradeoff}c shows the value of the relative robust sub-optimality gap $M_{\zeta}$ for the given example.
+We see a sharp transition from infeasibility for $\eps\geq0.05$ to near-optimality for $\eps\leq0.03$.
+This indicates that the gap may be most significant as a feasibility condition for our sub-optimality guarantees to hold.